Wednesday (TV series): Filming

-Filming took place between September 2021 and March 2022 in the Southern Carpathian town of Bușteni, Romania.
-Filming locations included Cantacuzino Castle, serving as the setting for the fictional Nevermore Academy, Politehnica University of Bucharest, Sinaia railway station, the Bucharest Botanical Garden, Monteoru House, and the historic Olga Greceanu Mansion in Dâmbovița County, standing in for the Gates mansion.
-Exterior shots of Cantacuzino Castle were supplemented with CGI.
+Principal photography for the first season took place between September 2021 and March 2022 in the Southern Carpathian town of Bușteni, Romania.
+Filming locations included Cantacuzino Castle, serving as the setting for the fictional Nevermore Academy, Politehnica University of Bucharest, Sinaia railway station, the Bucharest Botanical Garden, Monteoru House and the historic Olga Greceanu Mansion in Dâmbovița County, standing in for the Gates mansion.
+Exterior shots of Cantacuzino Castle were supplemented with computer-generated imagery.
 Other settings, including the entire town of Jericho, were constructed at Buftea Studios.
-Production designer Mark Scruton based his set design primarily on Charles Addams's original cartoons and drew inspiration from Burton-directed films such as Beetlejuice and Charlie and the Chocolate Factory.
+Production designer Mark Scruton based his set design primarily on Charles Addams's original cartoons and drew inspiration from Burton-directed films such as Beetlejuice (1988) and Charlie and the Chocolate Factory (2005).

 Ortega called her work on the series "very stressful and confusing" and "the most overwhelming job I've ever had" due to the production's fast-tracked shooting schedule.

-To prepare for her role, Ortega learned to play cello and took canoeing, fencing, archery, and German lessons.
+To prepare for her role, Ortega learned to play cello and took canoeing, fencing, archery and German lessons.
 According to actress Joy Sunday, the canoeing lessons were especially strenuous, involving the entire cast and some dozen stuntmen racing each other for an hour daily, with days starting as early as 5:30 am.
-Ortega avoided talking to Ricci about playing the character during filming in order to achieve her own unique rendition of the role.
-She choreographed her dance to the Cramps' "Goo Goo Muck" herself, taking inspiration from Siouxsie Sioux, Bob Fosse, and goth dance club footage from the 1980s.
-Ortega sought to make Wednesday's characterization consistent, down to changing lines that she felt were unfitting of the character, and with more depth, as "you can’t lead a story and have no emotional arc because then it’s boring and nobody likes you."
+Ortega avoided talking to Ricci about playing the character during filming to achieve her own unique rendition of the role.
+She choreographed her dance to the Cramps' "Goo Goo Muck" herself, taking inspiration from Siouxsie Sioux, Bob Fosse and goth dance club footage from the 1980s.
+Ortega sought to make Wednesday's characterization consistent, down to changing lines that she felt were unfitting of the character and with more depth.
+She stated "you can't lead a story and have no emotional arc because then it's boring and nobody likes you."
 Scenes featuring Thing, played by Romanian magician Victor Dorobantu, were achieved using a mixture of practical and special effects; Dorobantu wore a blue chroma-key bodysuit that would be edited out in post-production, leaving only his hand exposed.
 To create the illusion of a severed hand, a prosthetic stump was applied to Dorobantu's hand.

+The second season began filming in May 2024 in Ireland.
+Ortega's schedule for the show was discussed with the filmmakers of the Scream franchise prior to the 2023 SAG-AFTRA strike, leading to Ortega's departure from the upcoming Scream 7 (2026) due to the scheduling conflict.
+Ortega denied this report in April 2025, claiming she instead left because of the departures of Melissa Barrera, Matt Bettinelli-Olpin and Tyler Gillett from that project.
+By August 2024, they had completed four episodes.
+Filming wrapped by early December 2024.
+According to Tourism Ireland, some of the locations used to shoot the new series include Charleville Castle in Co Offaly, Dean's Grange Cemetery in Co Dublin and Ashford Studios in Co Wicklow.
+The third season is scheduled to begin filming on November 30, 2025, in Ireland.